egonelbre/egonelbre.com/content/draft/five-percent-heuristic.md

 	...
 ```

-The issue here is comes from using `big.Int`, which is in infinite in precision and hence it is slow.
-We can calculate the required uint size to avoid overflow.
+The issue here is comes from using `big.Int`.
+For base calculations you don't need to have arbitrary-precision, if you can figure out the proper multiple then you can use that specific type instead.
+We can calculate the required number of bytes for the `uint` type:

 ```
 least_common_multiple(58, 256) / 58 = 128 bytes